And Now For the Fine Print . . .

 Complaint Resolution

 In compliance with the language passed in the Higher Education Opportunities Act of 2008 and the Negotiated Rule Making Process in 2010, institutions offering distance education must provide enrolled and prospective students with contact information for filing complaints with its accrediting agency and with the appropriate state agency for handling complaints in the student’s state.
-Below is a state-by-state list of agencies responsible for complaints regarding out-of-state distance education programs as well as information about A&M-Commerce’s accreditation agencies.
+Below is a state-by-state list of agencies responsible for complaints regarding out-of-state distance education programs as well as information about East Texas A&M’s accreditation agencies.

 Students residing in the State of Texas will contact The Texas Higher Education Coordinating Board at [email protected]